Master of Engineering Science (Metallurgy)

 Please note that this course includes three units that require you to attend laboratory sessions, totalling two or three days per semester, at the Kalgoorlie campus.

-You must have a three-year Australian-recognised degree in extractive metallurgy or a closely related discipline, with a course weighted average of 65% or above in final year, plus at least two years of appropriate experience.
-Candidates with other qualifications and experience may be accepted at the discretion of the course coordinator.
+- Recognised bachelor degree in extractive metallurgy or a closely related discipline, with a course-weighted average of 65 percent or above in the final year, or equivalent, plus at least two years of relevant work experience, OR

 The equivalent of one semester's worth of units may be taken from other universities such as the University of Queensland, towards this degree with the approval of the course coordinator.